muntasimulhaque/muntasimulhaque.github.io/_posts/2024-10-26-hello-world.md

 Hello World!

 This is my first blog post here, on [Github Pages](https://pages.github.com/){:target="_blank"} using [Jekyll](https://jekyllrb.com/){:target="_blank"} under the hood.
-I've blogged on different platforms before e.g. Blogpost, Wordpress, Tumblr, Medium, etc. So, what's different this time?
+I've blogged on different platforms before e.g. Blogspot, Wordpress, Tumblr, Medium, etc. So, what's different this time?

 Well, this time I'm posting on a static site.